Or

 }

-However, there's a subtle difference between how these operators behave compared to those of most mainstream languages: In Martinaise, foo() & bar() first calls foo() and bar(), and then calls the & operator.
-In most popular languages, equivalent code will first call foo() and only if foo returns true, will bar be called.
-Otherwise, the entire expression directly evaluates to false.
+However, there's a subtle difference between how these operators behave compared to those of most mainstream languages: In Martinaise, first calls and , and then calls the operator.
+In most popular languages, equivalent code will first call and only if returns , will be called.
+Otherwise, the entire expression directly evaluates to .
 This "short-circuiting" behavior is useful in lots of situations.
 Consider this example written in C:

 ...